Fabric8London/Umbraco-MVC-Bundling-and-Minfication-Tutorial/README.md

 Minification works by reducing the file size by removing unnecessary characters, white spaces and comments without affecting the styles or functionality.
 The results of the reduction will be placed inside a newly created min file.

-In this guide we will show you how you can utilise these techniques in you own Umbraco installation.
+In this tutorial we will show you how you can utilise these techniques in you own Umbraco installation.

 ## Getting started